Anirudh123nasty/ARTri3/AEcreatetask.md

 ## Describes what functionality of the program is demonstrated in the video:

 The programs iteration, selection, and sequencing was met through the three major functions was finding all the fibonacci terms, the area of a triangle, and generating the factorial of any given number.
 Additionally, functions are being called, parameters are provided for functions by getelementbyID, and lists are used.
+The functions that I wrote are 'factorial()' and 'tri()', and the function my partner Ethan Vo wrote are 'factdriver()' and 'aecreatetask_index()'.

 ## Describes the input and output of the program demonstrated in the video